up-n-atom/8311/docs/posts/masquerade-as-the-bouygues-sa-bbox-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ``` sh
 00000XXXXXXXXXXXXXXX1111111111111111111111111111111111111111111111111111
 ```

+The IMEI can be obtained from the back label of the Bbox or from the web UI.

 1. Within a web browser, navigate to <https://mabbox.bytel.fr/> or <https://192.168.1.254> and, if asked, input your Administrator password and click the __Connect__ button.